jjcmoon/cpd/README.md

 # Coherent Point Drift
 This software is a simple implementation of the point-set registration algorithm known as [Coherent Point Drift](https://en.wikipedia.org/wiki/Point_set_registration#Coherent_point_drift)
 (CPD) invented by Andriy Myronenko and Xubo Song (2010).
-All of the source codes were written by
+All of the source codes was written in C
-ohirose in C language except for functions for solving linear equations, singular value decomposition,
+by ohirose except for functions for solving linear equations, singular value decomposition,
 and eigendecomposition.
 Algorithm details are available in their article "Point Set Registration:
 Coherent Point Drift, IEEE TPAMI, 32(12), 2262--2275, 2010.